WOMEN AND THE SEA

 In the 1880’s Captain William Richards took his wife, and occasionally his daughters, on the S.S.
 Lady Mostyn and S.S.
 Eira.
 His daughter Elizabeth went on one voyage from Newport to London listed on the crew manifesto as a stewardess.
 Later she became a major figure in the suffragette movement in London.
 Both vessels had monogrammed crockery and a plate from the Eira still exists.

-MARY DAVIES (nee Richards CAPTAIN RICHARDS AND FAMILY
+ELIZABETH DAVIES (nee Richards) CAPTAIN RICHARDS AND FAMILY

 Thomas Charles Enos 1856-1946, had lived one adventurous life as it were, before he met and married his wife Elizabeth.
 Elizabeth Davidson was the daughter of a Cwmystwyth lead miner whose family originated from Alston in Cumbria.
 The redoubtable Elizabeth insisted that Thomas better himself before she would marry him.
 Thomas readily agreed and rapidly worked his way up the ranks to become a master mariner.
 Elizabeth accompanied him on many voyages and their union produced ten children.
 One of whom named like his father Thomas Charles, known as Charlie, also became a master mariner.